-What will affect your bonuses and interest?
+What will affect your non-guaranteed benefits?

-We consider the past performance and future outlook of these factors when determining your bonuses and interest and they may significantly affect your bonuses and interest.
+We consider the past performance and future outlook of these factors when determining your non-guaranteed benefits and they may significantly affect them.

-Investment return
+Investment return of the participating fund

 A number of factors may change the return of your investment.
 In particular, you should pay attention to the following: